* This post was originally posted on July 12, 2016, and has been updated for accuracy.

 Require a Minimum Password Strength

 We all know….well, we all should know the difference between a secure password and an insecure one:

 With that in mind, ensuring your mail account holders are using secure passwords is one of the simplest ways to protect their information.
 While capitalization, symbol usage, and spelling all factor into password security, as a hosting provider, you can set a character minimum to ensure that all of your users have a base level of protection.

 Familiar with the 2012 Marvel film The Avengers?
 In the final battle sequence, a seemingly unstoppable (keyword) alien army attempts to take down NYC — that is of course until the neurotically lovable Bruce Banner turns into his not-so-jolly green alter ego.

 cPanel & WHM includes its own secret weapon that was developed to defend against the onslaught of brute force attacks.
 By enabling cPHulk, you can drastically prevent brute force attacks from affecting your users, your accounts, or your machine.
 Simply toggle the feature on from your Security Center and prevent malicious software from trying to muscle through your password security.

 Enable SMTP Restrictions

 All online activity happens through a series of rules called protocols.
-For mail, SMTP, or Simple Mail Transfer Protocol, is the system that allows mail to leave one mail server and get delivered directly to another machine.
+For mail, SMTP, or Simple Mail Transfer Protocol, is the method used to submit messages to mail servers for delivery to the recipient.

 With SMTP Restrictions, a feature you can enable straight from WHM, you can prevent spammers from directly interacting with your remote mail servers or even working around your mail security settings.